-OverviewLocated on the private 50,000-acre Naboisho Conservancy set on a protected area on the cusp of Kenya's vast Maasai Mara, Mara Nyika is the newest Great Plains Conservation camp.
-In Swahili, Nyika means "Large or Great Plains."
-Ringing in the romance and nostalgia of East Africa, Mara Nyika draws inspiration from a time when light canvas flapped in the breeze across the vast open plains as wildebeest and zebras call to each other while at twilight the great lions roar across the Nyika.
-The tented tree-top camps are built high under the indigenous flat-topped Acacia kirkii tree.
-Perched under the trees' canopy, the tents offer shade and privacy with unparalleled views overlooking the bush while elevated walkways connect the tents to the camp's main common spaces.
+OverviewLocated on the private 50,000-acre Naboisho Conservancy on the cusp of Kenya's vast Maasai Mara, Mara Nyika means "Large or Great Plains" in Swahili.
+Ringing in the romance and nostalgia of East Africa.
+Perched under the indigenous flat-topped Acacia kirkii tree's canopy, the five tents offer shade and privacy with unparalleled views overlooking the bush while elevated walkways connect the tents to the camp's main common spaces.
 Before the sun rises, guests can venture out in the bush on guided 4x4 game drives and enjoy a picnic breakfast afterwards.
 Later head back out at dusk to see nocturnal animals and feedings.
-A Canon EOS 5D camera and high quality binoculars are provided for guests to capture the special moments out in the wild.
+A Canon EOS 5D camera and high-quality binoculars are provided for guests to capture the special moments out in the wild.
 Children can partake a wide range of experiences from birding to the art of tracking wildlife.
-Conservation is at the core of Mara Nyika as the camp is completely run on a solar farm.
-In the spirit of Great Plains Conservation, each guest stay plays a major impact on local Maasai communities by supporting over 500 Maasai families with a sustainable livelihood through conservation fees which also protects the wildlife in the Maasai Mara's interconnected eco-system.
-While wildlife densities are excellent year round, January, February and March in particular lend themselves itself to excellent wildlife viewing.
+In the spirit of Great Plains Conservation, the camp is run on a solar farm and each guest stay plays a major impact on local Maasai communities by supporting over 500 Maasai families with a sustainable livelihood through conservation fees which also protects the wildlife in the Maasai Mara's interconnected eco-system.
+While wildlife densities are excellent year-round, January, February and March in particular lend themselves itself to excellent wildlife viewing.
 Here you take only memories and leave only footprints.

-AccommodationsDesigned as tree-top camps, there are four double or twin configuration tents plus one guide room.
+AccommodationsDesigned as tree-top camps, there are five double or twin configuration tents including a 2x2 bedroom family tents plus one guide room.
 The spacious 1,000 sq. foot tents boast a private verandah, an en-suite bathrooms with flush loo, shower and copper bath tub and basins with hot and cold water.
 The tents art also equipped with a desk, dressing area as well as a small lounge and fly netting surrounding the camp and mosquito netting over the bed.
 A honeymoon tent is secluded to offer privacy.
 For those requiring ADA assistance or wheelchair access, there is a low ramped tent.
 In summer 2020, two additional rooms will be added, a two bedroom family unit and a Jahazi suite- an exclusive-use two-bedroom villa.

 Amenities• Fully inclusive of all scheduled activities, meals and alcoholic and non-alcoholic beverages